-The integration range should extend on each side ideally at least seventy six times the FWHM of the signal being measured in order to integrate in excess of 99.9 % of the signal.
+The integration range should extend on each side at least seventy six times the FWHM of the signal being measured in order to integrate in excess of 99.9 % of the signal.
 The estimation of signal width should be done for the outer signals if a multiplet signal is subject to integration.
-A generally acceptable approximation is to use a range extending 30 Hz beyond the furthest C satellites as the start and end points for the integration range, as this generally exceeds the above described width.
-In a complex spectrum where other signals are adjacent to one or both of the quantification signals and quantification over the full range is not possible to avoid excessive bias as far as possible apply a consistent approach to the integration of both signals.
+An alternative acceptable method is to use a range extending 30 Hz beyond the furthest C satellites as the start/end points for the integration ranges as this generally exceeds the above described width.

 It is important to apply a suitable algorithm for the baseline correction and check its validity by analysing standard samples.
-Practical experience has shown that currently manual baseline assignment is the most reliable general approach when high accuracy qNMR results are required.
+Practical experience has shown that manual baseline assignment generally works best when high accuracy qNMR results are required.
 A final data treatment parameter that can be applied is an adequate window function.
-For HNMR, exponential multiplication by a factor not greater than 0.3 Hz should be used.
+For H NMR, an exponential multiplication a factor not greater than 0.3 Hz should be used.
 The exponential multiplication factor in use at the BIPM with the JEOL-ECS 400 is typically no greater than 0.05 Hz - 0.10 Hz and in some cases is not used at all.